trmrsh/trm-utils/README.rst

 Installation
 ------------

-``trm.utils`` makes use of numpy, scipy and astropy, and requires Python 3.6+.
-One routine ``mpl_style_axes`` only makes sense for matplotlib plots but if you don't use it, you don't need matplotlib to be installed.
+``trm.utils`` makes use of numpy, scipy and astropy (listed in the pyproject.tomol files as requirements), and requires Python 3.6+.
+One routine ``mpl_style_axes`` only makes sense for matplotlib plots, but if you don't use it, you don't need matplotlib to be installed.

 Install ``trm.utils`` with::